 Did you enjoy this piece on short-form B2B content?

-You might also like my interview with Patrick Vermeren on the abundant presence of pseudoscience in HR and communications.
+You might also like our interview with Patrick Vermeren on the abundant presence of pseudoscience in HR and communications.